 Another reason why drones have seen a rapid rise in popularity recently is their decrease in price and increase in the sophistication of the electronics.
 Also, the software used in their design.

-Drones now come with better and smaller computers that use miniature sensors which can detect movement, acceleration, air pressure and even provide GPS location data.
+Drones now come with better and smaller computers that use miniature sensors that can detect movement, acceleration, air pressure and even provide GPS location data.
 All this high-end technology enables drones to become a self-contained flight system.

 With that said, photographers are not the only ones familiar with drones; they are fairly popular with hobbits, farmers who want a cheap way to monitor the health of their crops, realtors that want to show off their properties to potential buyers, and adventurers who want to share their thrilling adventures.
 Here are the top 10 drones in 2020:

 |DJI Mavic Pro||4k|